Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter17.md

 Linux historically has an integrated utility capable of copying files called **dd**. dd can also be used for disk imaging, however it was not build with forensics in mind.
 A duo of utilities is available to perform forensic disk imaging, the tools are called **dcfldd** and **dc3dd**.
 Both tools can be used to perform disk imaging, their main advantage over dd is integrated hashing support for various hashing algorithms.

 All three utilities utilize the available Linux block devices in /dev/ to perform a physical disk image capture.
-A few examples are included below. **Be warned that these tools can and will destroy evidence if used incorrectly**
+An  example of dcfldd is included below. **Be warned that these tools can and will destroy evidence if used incorrectly**. in this particular instance a 976 MB USB stick was inserted and the block storage device sdb1 is used.
+In this case a MD5 hash is generated, the hash log is available in the home folder along with the image.

+'''
+dcfldd if=/dev/sdb1 conv=sync, noerror hash=md5 hashwindow=976M hashlog=/home/example/hash.txt hashconv=after of=/home/example/image.dd
+'''

 ### Virtual machines